 - The Virgin Mary is in a stained glass window made in the past century.

-- The Hospital building to the east de San Hipólito has gone through many changes.
+- The Hospital building to the west de San Hipólito has gone through many changes.

 - In 1843, General Antonio López de Santa Anna used it for a military barracks and sold the bottom floor spaces.